Top-rated movers to make your Providence to Phoenix move easy

 - Phoenix is less walkable than Providence with a score of 41 out of 100 vs Providence’s 76 out of 100.

-- Air quality in Phoenix is moderate, and in Providence it's good.
+- Air quality in Phoenix is Moderate, and in Providence it’s Good.

 - Truck parking permits: Make sure to look into local parking regulations—some areas require permits for large moving trucks.

 - State licensing: Though Arizona is largely an “unregulated” state, local moving companies are subject to some Arizona Department of Public Safety (AZDPS) and Department of Weights and Measures regulations intended to ensure that they operate safely and ethically.
-Ensure the company you choose is licensed to handle your move.
+Before booking, ensure the moving company is officially licensed to handle your move.

-- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
-You can choose your official move date to make sure everything gets forwarded properly to Phoenix Start the process here.
+- Change of address: We suggest filing your USPS change of address form at least one week before your move.
+You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Phoenix.
+Start the process here.

 - Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 Choose Released Value Protection for its cost-effectiveness—offered by movers at no extra charge, although it provides minimal coverage.
 With a liability limit of 60 cents per pound per article, consider this option carefully.
 For instance, if a 50-inch TV weighing 25 pounds is lost or damaged, your reimbursement would only be $15 (60 cents x 25 pounds).
 For comprehensive coverage of your items’ full value, consult with your moving company for alternative options or consider third-party insurance providers.